If you do not find the program or service you are seeking, visit: Admissions >

 Allegany, Cattaraugus, Chautauqua, Chemung, Erie, Genesee, Livingston, Monroe, Niagara, Ontario, Orleans, Schuyler, Seneca, Steuben, Wayne, Wyoming, and Yates

-Provides the opportunity for anyone age 4 and up to choose which supports and services work best for you, how and when the they are provided and who will provide the support.
-Through Self-Directed Services, the person (or a designee) acts as the manager of their services.
-The person has a team, consisting of their Fiscal Intermediary, Support Broker, Care Manager, and whomever else they would like to include.
-The team supports the person to make decisions about the budget for their services, what goals they would like to work on, and even who they want to hire!
+Self-Direction is an HCBS Waiver service that provides the opportunity for anyone age 4 and up with OPWDD approval to choose which supports and services work best for them.
+People can gain confidence in choosing how and when services are provided, and who will provide the support.
+Through Self-Direction, the person (or a designee) acts as the manager of their services.
+The person has a team, consisting of their Fiscal Intermediary (FI), Support Broker, Care Manager, and whoever else they would like to include.
+The team supports the person to make decisions about the budget, services, goals to achieve, and even who they want to hire!
 This gives the person increased flexibility and more control over their services.
-If you would like to learn more about Self-Directed Services, please contact us for guidance on how to attend an informational session provided by OPWDD.
+If you would like to learn more about Self-Direction, please contact us for guidance on how to attend an informational session provided by OPWDD.

 Fiscal Intermediary (FI) Services